GigMate/our_repository/README.md

 ## Features

-- User authentication for Musicians, Venues, Fans, Consumers, and Investors
+- User authentication for Musicians, Venues, Fans, and Investors
 - Booking and escrow system
 - Ticketing with QR codes
 - Event management